 With volunteer transportation groups in all 50 states (including Alaska and Hawaii), senior citizens will likely not be too far from a quick, free volunteer ride.

-While the National Volunteer Transportation Center does not itself provide transportation to seniors or connect them with groups that do, it, along with the AlterNetWays foundation, one of its partners, runs AssistRides, which does help pair seniors with individual organizations made up of volunteer drivers.
+While the National Volunteer Transportation Center does not itself provide transportation to seniors or connect them with groups that do, they, along with the AlterNetWays foundation (one of its partners) run AssistRides, which does help pair seniors with individual organizations made up of volunteer drivers.

 There are several things to remember when using a volunteer ride service for seniors through AssistRides:

-- If you have accessibility issues (wheelchair, walker, etc.) be sure to let them know
+- If you have limited mobility or accessibility issues (wheelchair, walker, etc.) be sure to let them know

 - Be sure that the operator has a clear understanding of your area and where you want to go to ensure both are in the service area